CLH — Clean Harbors, Inc.

 - Safety Performance: Achieved the lowest quarterly total recordable incident rate in company history at 0.39.

-- Environmental Services Segment: Revenue increased by over $40 million, driven by project services, including PFAS-related work and emergency response services.
+- Environmental Services (ES) Segment: Revenue increased by over $40 million, driven by project services and emergency response work, marking the 16th consecutive quarter of year-over-year improvement in adjusted EBITDA margin.

-- Safety-Kleen Sustainable Solutions (SKSS): Adjusted EBITDA grew 17% to $33 million, benefiting from higher base oil prices and charge-for-oil services.
+- Safety-Kleen Sustainable Solutions (SKSS): Adjusted EBITDA grew 17% to $33 million, with a 320 basis point margin improvement due to higher base oil prices and effective cost management.

-- Field Service Expansion: Opened 18 new branches in 2025, with plans for 10 more in 2026 to enhance cross-selling opportunities.
+- Field Services Expansion: Opened 18 new branches in 2025, with plans for 10 more in 2026, aiming to enhance cross-selling opportunities across business lines.

 3. Forward Guidance and Outlook

-- Q2 Expectations: Anticipate adjusted EBITDA growth of 5% to 9% year-over-year.
+- Q2 Expectations: Anticipate adjusted EBITDA growth of 5% to 9% year-over-year, driven by strong demand in the ES segment and continued performance in SKSS.

 4. Bad News, Challenges, or Points of Concern

-- SG&A Expenses: Increased as a percentage of revenue to 14.2%, driven by higher incentive compensation and insurance costs.
+- SG&A Expenses: Increased as a percentage of revenue to 14.2%, attributed to higher incentive compensation and insurance costs.

 5. Notable Q&A Insights